 Promotional film about GroundWork Gallery made by James Murray-White, 2017.

 ‘My experience is in the art world, environment, heritage and conservation.
-I decided that I had to run the building as an art gallery, and to create a specialised programme there concentrating on art and environment, creating a social and educational asset as well as a new place for showing art.’
+I decided that I had to run the building as an art gallery, with a specialised programme concentrating on art and environment.
+I wanted people involved with it.
+My idea was to create a social, political and educational asset as well as a new place for showing art.’

 This book was recommended in 2018 for the shortlist for the East Anglian Book Awards, and the judge, Helen Dawson commented: